raeganbest/visual-argument-2025spring/README.md

 [Black Woman](https://www.pinterest.com/pin/345299496443943356/), [Vogue](https://www.pinterest.com/pin/470978073537348966/), [Cosmetology and Plastic Surgery Illustration](https://stock.adobe.com/it/images/cosmetology-and-plastic-surgery-a-modern-poster-in-the-style-of-pop-art/187136467), [Plastic Surgery Collage](https://depositphotos.com/photo/contemporary-art-collage-conceptual-design-cosmetological-plastic-surgery-hyaluronic-acid-588492430.html), ["The New Muse"](https://in.pinterest.com/pin/13721973857807519/)

 I used Unsplash to source all the photos for my piece, and then spent the early days using foreground and scissor select to remove the background of the butterfly, flowers, leaves, and woman photos.
 For the pieces used on the face, I simply just cropped them down to a smaller size, because I wanted them to especially look displaced and wonky.
-Because this is my first time using GIMP, I look at a lot of different tutorials to help me out.
+Because this was my first time using GIMP, I looked at a lot of different tutorials to help me out.
 <img width="1392" alt="visual argument progress (2:18)" src="https://github.com/user-attachments/assets/7d0e1e5f-6867-4063-ae2b-dd05717e30db" />
 <img width="1438" alt="visual argument (2:19)" src="https://github.com/user-attachments/assets/d0024d9a-2705-40db-854a-71180b5dc94e" />